Sign with the words "Recovery", "Addiction", "Stigma", and "Academia"

 Filthy Honest, my view on recovery.

-I always had a problem with the dichotomous way recovery from drug addiction was represented to me.
-The narrative was this: If you stayed off drugs you were clean (implying that users are dirty?) and success is quantified in terms of how long you can maintain this...
+By Shrimp (Originally published October 29, 2021) I always had a problem with the dichotomous way recovery from drug addiction was represented to me.
+The narrative was this: If you stayed off drugs you were clean (implying that users are dirty?) and success is...

 read more